The

 This

-is currently still available for sale in limited quantity
+is currently still available for sale in limited quantity.

-a version that uses the same electronic circuit that
+There is a version that uses the same electronic circuit that

 is quicker to build.
-I highly recommend the Breadboard
+I highly recommend the Breadboard Six Transistor Radio Kit.

-Six Transistor Radio Kit.
-It is also somewhat
+It is also somewhat cheaper.

 This is a MW AM

-transistor radio which can be constructed without soldering using
+transistor radio which can be constructed without soldering

-chocolate bars.
+like chocolate bars.

-I supply a kit of all the electronic parts, wire, terminal blocks,
+I supply a kit of all the electronic parts, wire, terminal

-assumed that you have a small screwdriver for the terminal screws,
+necessary.
+I've assumed that you have a small screwdriver

-a fine point marker pen, some small wire cutters for trimming the
+for the terminal screws, a fine point marker pen, some small

-component leads and some means of stripping the insulation from
+wire cutters for trimming the component leads and some means of

-the wire.
-A craft knife is good for that.
-You will
+stripping the insulation from the wire.
+A craft knife is

-also need some paper, glue, scissors and sticky tape.
-It is
+scissors and sticky tape.
+It is best to mount up the radio

-best to mount up the radio in an enclosure when it is all
+in an enclosure when it is all working.
+The cardboard

-working.
-The cardboard container supplied is pretty good to
+container supplied is pretty good to start with, or you might

-start with, or you might choose to use some other method.
+choose to use some other method.

 What do you need to know before